 A candle that burns until it goes out brings only bad luck.
 That superstition makes sense.
 In earlier centuries,

-Candles were a bad thing indeed for sick people too.
+The humble candle was a bad thing indeed for sick people too.
 Carrying a lit candle into a sick room would also herald the death of the invalid.
 Even keeping the candle out of the room was no guarantee of safety.
 If the smoke turned towards the church, it meant the invalid would die soon (Daniels & Stevans 2003: 421).

 Candles have a multitude of uses, from protection of the home, to sending wishes into the universe.
 If Neil Gaiman’s Stardust is to be believed, then candlelight is also the fastest way to travel!
+Want to try making your own scented candles at home?
+This guide is pretty useful and it should get you started.

 Over to you!
 What superstitions do you follow around candles?